Resisting Managing Stress

-Resistance is a natural feeling; it’s a survival mechanism.
-It’s a signal for us to stop, look and listen to what is going on in us and around us.
+I’ve discovered that resistance is a natural survival mechanism.
+It signals us to stop, look and listen to what is happening in us and around us.
 When not faced with life-threatening peril, resistance is often an indicator that there is a conflict over what you are currently perceiving.
-Simply, your imagination, thoughts, emotions and feelings are not lining up.
-You might have made a logical commitment, but you are not resolved enough to achieve your goal.
+Simply, your imagination, thoughts, emotions, and feelings are not lining up.
+You might have made a logical commitment but are not resolved enough to achieve your goal.
 At least not yet.

-So before you proceed, it’s important to realign (just like standing in the correct position for weight training).
+So before you proceed, it’s crucial to realign.
 If not, you risk introducing doubt and other self-defeating beliefs, all of which will keep you from achieving your desired outcome.

-I’ve found it helpful to think of resistance as a big yellow highlighter for your brain … it is saying “caution” something is off.
-Since you already know the change you want to make is in your best interest, resistance is alerting you that part of you is not on board?
+I’ve found it helpful to think of resistance as a giant yellow highlighter for your brain.
+It is saying “caution” that something is off.
+Since you already know the change you want to make, resistance alerts you that part of you is not on board?

-In order to better understand what part of you is not perceiving the changes in a positive way, it is best to lean into resistance instead of fearing or ignoring it.
+To better understand what part of you is not perceiving the changes positively, it is best to lean into resistance instead of fearing or ignoring it.

 Resistance is not a sign to quit or not try.
-Resistance is your alert system that is trying to help you strengthen your inner resolve.
-It helps you to focus on what is unknown, misunderstood, and what has to be in alignment before you can achieve the changes you want to make.
+Resistance is the alert system that is trying to help you strengthen your inner resolve.
+It allows you to focus on what is unknown, misunderstood, and needs aligning before achieving the desired changes.
 When you take the mystery out of resistance, you will find you are better able to navigate change and become a better stress manager.